-Adjustment of WIP at start: FIFO and average method, Normal, abnormal losses and abnormal gain, Adjustment of scrap value of lost units, Addition of units, Joint and by-products, Accounting for spoilage, rework and scrap.
+Adjustment of WIP at start: FIFO and average method, Normal, abnormal losses and abnormal gain, Adjustment of scrap value of lost units, Addition of units,

 4. Effect of JIT Production

 The benefits of just in time production, Total quality management, Theory of constraints and throughput accounting, Throughput accounting (TA) ratio, Accounting entries for a JIT manufacturing system (Back flush).